GoogleCloudPlatform/spanner-migration-tool/reverse_replication/ReverseReplicationUserGuide.md

 ![Architecture](./images/ReverseReplicationOverview.png)

 *Note that the buffer used is the [Cloud Pub/Sub](https://cloud.google.com/pubsub/docs/overview).
-Kafka is also supported but requires manual setup, which is not discussed in this guide.
+Kafka is experimentally supported and requires manual setup, which is not discussed in this guide.
 [Contact us](#contact-us) for using Kafka.*

 ## Before you begin